mimiyin/Choreographic-Interventions/README.md

 - Read Chapter 7 of [Dynamic Alignment](https://books.google.com/books?id=CBwV_g8DhEMC&lpg=PA2&ots=nRQ2JS3SWv&dq=dynamic%20alignment%20chapters&pg=PP1#v=onepage&q&f=false)

 ## Week 5 Texture: Lying on sand.
+- Geography of the body.
+- Improv: Ways to get to know your body.
+- Improv: Dancing with suits.
+- Tech: Re-drawing the Skeleton with shapes
+- Code: Complex shapes, lines, curves.
 - Visual imagery, why use it?
 - Improv: Lie on the ground as if it is sand.
+Stand as if body is made of tiny bubbles.
 - Technology: Kinect point cloud.
-- Improv: Stand as if body is made of tiny bubbles.
-- Code: Loops/Arrays.
-Vectors.
-Images and Video. strokeWeight, color, alpha, textures.
+- Code: Images and Video. strokeWeight, color, alpha, textures.

 ##### Week 5 Assignment
 - Create 30s of movement material that moves through at least 3 different representations of the body.
 Document.